chuckmersereau/api_practice/README.md

 And it will automatically generate a controller template, controller spec, and acceptance spec for how controllers will be formatted for this project following paradigms from [Growing Rails Applications In Practice](https://pragprog.com/book/d-kegrap/growing-rails-applications-in-practice).

-## Universal Unique Identifiers (UUID)

-To allow clients to generate identifiers from their side, UUIDs are used in this project at the controller level.
-At the model level though, we are still using integer ids to refer to db objects.
-Things are setup this way, because a db migration would have been to risky.

 #### Resources:
 - For examples of the controller and spec files - check out: [spec/support/generators/graip/controller/](spec/support/generators/graip/controller)